Ad-Rock: Career

 Horovitz began his music career with a stint in the punk rock band The Young and the Useless, who often performed with Beastie Boys.
 In 1982, Beastie Boys guitarist John Berry quit and Horovitz replaced him.
 He was only 16 at the time.
-After Horovitz joined the band, Beastie Boys changed their sound, evolving from a hardcore punk band to a more hip-hop oriented group.
-The band was signed to Def Jam, and released their debut album Licensed to Ill in 1986.
-The album was a huge commercial success, and spawned six hit singles.
-Seven albums followed, and by 2010 Beastie Boys had sold 22 million records in the United States alone, and 40 million worldwide.
-In 2012, Beastie Boys were inducted into the Rock and Roll Hall of Fame.
+After Horovitz joined the band, Beastie Boys changed their sound, evolving from a hardcore punk band to a more of a hip-hop group.
+The band was signed to Def Jam, and released its debut album, Licensed to Ill, in 1986.
+The album was a huge commercial success and spawned six singles, of which one, "(You Gotta) Fight for Your Right (To Party!)", reached the top 20 of the US Hot 100 (US #7).
+The album was certified diamond several years later.
+Several albums followed, with some attaining platinum or multi-platinum status, and by 2010, Beastie Boys had sold 40 million albums worldwide, including 22 in the U.S. In 2012, Beastie Boys were inducted into the Rock and Roll Hall of Fame.

-In addition to his work with Beastie Boys, Horovitz also remixes numerous tracks for other artists under the alias 41 Small Stars.
+In addition to his work with Beastie Boys, Horovitz remixes numerous tracks for other artists under the alias 41 Small Stars.
 He plays bass in The Tender Moments, the backing band of New York-based cabaret performer Bridget Everett.

 Horovitz has acted in several motion pictures and television shows.
-Some of his roles include Tim 'Chino' Doolan in Lost Angels (1989), Sam in Roadside Prophets (1992), Repulski in Godspeed (2007), Fletcher in While We're Young (2014), and Nick in Golden Exits (2017).
+His roles include Tim "Chino" Doolan in Lost Angels (1989), Sam in Roadside Prophets (1992), Repulski in Godspeed (2007), Fletcher in While We're Young (2014), and Nick in Golden Exits (2017).

 In 2020, he was featured in the documentary Have a Good Trip.

 Personal life

 In the late 1980s, Horovitz was in a relationship with American actress Molly Ringwald.
 They met on the set of The Pick-up Artist.

-Horovitz was married to actress Ione Skye from 1992 to 1995.
-They separated in 1995 and divorced in 1999.
+Horovitz was married to actress Ione Skye from 1992 to 1999.
+She is mentioned in the song "Get It Together".
+They separated in 1995, got back together in 1996, and separated again that year.
+They divorced in 2000.

-Since 1996, he has been involved with riot grrrl artist Kathleen Hanna; they married in 2006.
-Horovitz is featured prominently in The Punk Singer, a 2013 documentary film about Hanna's life and career, even shooting some scenes.
+After his separation in 1996, he entered into a relationship with riot grrrl artist Kathleen Hanna; they married in 2006.
+Horovitz appeared prominently in The Punk Singer, a 2013 documentary film about Hanna's life and career, and even shot some scenes.
+Horovitz and Hanna adopted a son, Julius Hanna Horovitz, in 2013.

-Horovitz began to wear a medical alert bracelet following the tonic–clonic seizure he experienced in 2003.
+Horovitz began to wear a medical alert bracelet after having a tonic–clonic seizure in 2003.

+Horovitz has been close friends with actress Nadia Dajani since childhood; the two attended elementary school together.